jrhazlett/pretty_printer_for_humans/README.md

 If true, this option prevents infinite loops due to circular references.
 It does this by adding an object, and storing it in a set.
 If the id already exists in the set at a later point then the script will not process that reference a 2nd time.

-Yes, it intentionally breaks the `__` style rule, and is wordy on purpose.
-The point is for this to avoid colliding with any pre-existing properties in the data.

-NOTE: This attribute will NOT appear in the string returned by pformat() in ALL cases.

 ### argBoolPrintWarningOnCircularReference